Intro-Quantitative-Geology/Lesson-13-Thermochronology-I/Lesson/Final-report.md

   Most probably you will want to have one paragraph to describe the thermal model and another to describe how thermochronometer ages are calculated.
 - **Results (at least 1 paragraph)**
   - This part describes the results from your experiments (such as the exhumation rate that provide a minimum goodness-of-fit to the data).
-  Include selected figures from Laboratory Exercises 6 and 7.
+  Include selected figures from Exercises 13 and 14.
   You should provide figure captions and at least 1 paragraph of text that describes each figure.
   - **Note**: The results section should *only* contain observations that resulted from your experiment.
   No interpretations of the results should be included in this section.